|http://ghr.nlm.nih.gov/ A service of the U.S. National Library of Medicine®|

 The A3243G mutation reduces the ability of tRNALeu(UUR) to add leucine to proteins that are being assembled, which slows protein production.
 Researchers believe that the A3243G mutation impairs the ability of mitochondria to help trigger insulin release.
 In people with MIDD, diabetes results when the beta cells do not produce enough insulin to regulate blood sugar effectively.
 Researchers have not determined how the A3243G mutation leads to hearing loss or the other features of MIDD.

-Some cases of progressive external ophthalmoplegia result from the A3243G mutation, which is the same genetic change that typically causes MELAS and MIDD.
+Some cases of progressive external ophthalmoplegia result from the A3243G mutation, which is the same genetic change that typically causes MELAS and MIDD (described above).
 It is unclear how the same MT-TL1 gene mutation can result in different conditions.
 Researchers have not determined how changes in mtDNA lead to the specific signs and symptoms of progressive external ophthalmoplegia, although the features of the condition may be related to impaired oxidative phosphorylation.
 It has been suggested that eye muscles are commonly affected by mitochondrial defects because they are especially dependent on oxidative phosphorylation for energy.

 A few children with changes in the MT-TL1 gene have experienced delayed development, psychiatric problems, or developmental disorders that affect communication and social interaction (autistic spectrum disorders).
 MT-TL1 mutations also have been identified in a small number of cases of sudden infant death syndrome (SIDS), which is a major cause of death in children younger than 1 year.

 The MT-TL1 gene is located in mitochondrial DNA.

 Molecular Location in mitochondrial DNA: base pairs 3,230 to 3,304

 You and your healthcare professional may find the following resources about MT-TL1 helpful.